 Ongoing stressful situations

-Ongoing stressful situations — such as job issues or changes, unstable accommodation, family or relationship breakdown and grief.
-If you have experienced physical, sexual or verbal abuse, life threatening events or pregnancy and childbirth, you may be at risk.
+Ongoing stressful situations — such as job issues or changes, unstable accommodation, family or relationship breakdown and grief can put you at risk of anxiety.
+Any kind of abuse (such as physical, sexual, verbal or domestic abuse), as well as life-threatening events or pregnancy and childbirth, can increase the risk.

 Physical health issues